Research projects

 Through the collaboration of the Montanuniversität Leoben (MUL) with the Higher Federal Training and Research Institute for Agriculture Raumberg-Gumpenstein,

-the Higher Education Institute for Agriculture and Food Economics, the Federal Training Institute for Forestry, the HLA for Agriculture and
+the Higher Training Institute for Agriculture and Food Economics, the Federal Training Institute for Forestry, the HLA for Agriculture and

-Food Economics of the Graz School Sisters School Association and the At Admont High School, these
+Food Management of the Graz School Sisters School Association and the At the Admont High School, these

 experiments will be implemented together with the students.
 The direct involvement of students in this